 You’re probably not going to listen to me.
 And that’s fine.
 I guess each one of us has to learn the hard way.
 I did, too 😉 But the thing is that we’re trying so hard to be more productive, that we don’t get around trying new productivity strategies.
 And that’s not very productive, is it?

-So whether if you are following the , the , the or any other time-saving strategy, just choose one and stick to it.
+So whether if you are following the Pomodoro technique, the 4-Hour Workweek, the 12-Week Year or any other time-saving strategy, just choose one and stick to it.

 4. Remember why you’re freelancing